glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 never exceeds the total amount of assets that were provided as inputs.

 Use of floating points is not allowed.

-### Other Details

-The minimum number of weeks for a solar farm is '2'.
-This requirement is in place to avoid edge cases where a solar farm has one bucket where it is both the first bucket and the last bucket for the solar farm.

 ## Special Case: CGP Leftovers